ChrisNolan/sanity-linked-media-asset/README.md

 ```

 So this bit is the part that they say is out of scope of the project so... maybe I can make this a 'package' on its own? :thinking: [This PR](https://github.com/sanity-io/sanity-plugin-media/pull/216) is set to give an 'edit image' link but it has been a year with no action on it.

+## Disclaimer

+This package is provided as-is, without warranty of any kind.
+Use at your own risk.
+The author is not responsible for any data loss, corruption, or unintended side effects that may result from using this plugin.
+Please test thoroughly before using in production environments.